-Using my apple spice turkey brine recipe will add moisture, tenderness, and those amazing fall flavors of apples, fresh herbs, and spices to your turkey!
+Turkey brine with apple spice will add moisture, tenderness, and those amazing fall flavors of apples, fresh herbs, and spices to your turkey!
 This turkey brine recipe will become a regular for all your holiday gatherings.

 There are several ways to brine a turkey, some prefer a dry brine of just a ratio of salt and sugar on the exterior of the bird.
 I prefer a wet brine, where the salt mixture is suspended in liquid and the turkey is left to marinade in the chilled brine before cooking.
-In a wet brine, you have the opportunity to add infuse more flavor, like spices, herbs, and other flavorful liquids.
+In a wet brine, you have the opportunity to infuse more flavor, like spices, herbs, and other flavorful liquids.
 That’s exactly what I’m doing today in my recipe for Apple Spice Turkey Brine, a simple turkey brine you will use over and over.

 Wet brining is a process that can take a day to get right, so be sure to plan ahead so you get the correct amount of time.
 During the brining process, the salt actually changes the cellular structure within the bird and helps retain a lot of moisture while cooking.
 This process will also slightly change the texture of the meat.
 I love the tender texture I get with a brined bird, but some people think it is too soft and like a little extra chew from an unbrined bird.
 That’s the joy of recipes, you kind of get the opportunity to test things out, see what you like, and adapt them for your own tastes.